TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 - If you want to reflect the turtle its state, you have to use ``resizemode = auto``.
-- If you set e.g. ``language = italian`` the docstringdict :file:`turtle_docstringdict_italian.py` will be loaded at import time (if present on the import path, e.g. in the same directory as :mod:`turtle`.
+- If you set e.g. ``language = italian`` the docstringdict :file:`turtle_docstringdict_italian.py` will be loaded at agiza time (if present on the agiza path, e.g. in the same directory as :mod:`turtle`.
 - The entries *exampleturtle* and *examplescreen* define the names of these objects as they occur in the docstrings.
-The transformation of method-docstrings to function-docstrings will delete these names from the docstrings.
+The transformation of method-docstrings to function-docstrings will delete these names kutoka the docstrings.
 - *using_IDLE*: Set this to ``True`` if you regularly work with IDLE and its -n switch ("no subprocess").
 This will prevent :func:`exitonclick` to enter the